brainiak/rt-cloud/Readme.md

     docker run -it --rm -p 8888:8888 -v ~/certs:/rt-cloud/certs -v $PROJ_DIR:/rt-cloud/projects/template brainiak/rtcloud:latest scripts/data_analyser.sh -p template --dataRemote --subjectRemote

 You should eventually see an output in your terminal that says "Listening on: https://localhost:8888" (or http://localhost:8888 if not using SSL encryption).
 Copy this address and paste it into your web browser.
-You will need to replace "localhost" with the IP address of the data_analyser (e.g., the public ip address of the cloud machine, or Docker's network ip "172.17.0.1" if running data_analyser locally).
+You may need to replace "localhost" with the IP address of the data_analyser (e.g., the public ip address of the cloud machine, or potentially Docker's network ip "172.17.0.1").
 Login using the username/password you created in step 2, or using username:test password:test if running in --test mode.

 After you login, look to the top-right of the web interface and you should see indicators referencing which of the three RT-Cloud components have connected ("browser" for data_analyser, "dataConn" for data_streamer, "subjConn" for analysis_listener).
 All three of these components must be connected before running RT-Cloud.